temp1011/BetterWithMods/src/main/resources/assets/betterwithmods/docs/en_us/blocks/wooden_gearbox.md

 Gearboxes are used to transfer Mechanical Power.
 Power must be input into this face and can output to any other face.
+When given a Redstone Signal the Gearbox will not transfer Mechanical Power.

 ![Input Face](betterwithmods:textures/blocks/wooden_gearbox_input.png)